Palat scores in OT, Lightning rally past Habs in NHL return

 Lightning assistant coach Derek Lalonde filled in for Cooper for the second consecutive game.

+“Probably a little predictable the way things played out with where both teams’ lineups were and the fact you’re coming off a break,” Lalonde said.
+“I told the guys, again, huge credit for them to find a way like we’ve done all year long, hanging in there.”

-Two more games were slated for later Tuesday night as NHL teams began resuming their schedules.
+Two more games were slated for later Tuesday night as NHL clubs began resuming their schedules.

-Tampa Bay center Brayden Point had two goals and an assist in his return after missing 14 games with an upper-body injury.
-The center was hurt Nov.
-20 against New Jersey when his left shoulder crashed hard into the end boards.
+Point returned after missing 14 games with an upper-body injury.
+The center, who was hurt Nov.
+20 against New Jersey when his left shoulder crashed hard into the end boards, finished with six shots on goal.

-The Lightning, who have a seven-game home winning streak and are 9-1-1 overall in their last 11 games, also got a goal from Ross Colton.
+The Lightning, who have a seven-game home winning streak and are 9-1-1 in their last 11 games overall, also got a goal from Ross Colton.
 With goalies Andrei Vasilevskiy and Brian Elliott both out, Maxime Lagace made 27 saves in his first NHL game since May 8, 2021, with Pittsburgh.

 Rafael Harvey-Pinard got a goal in his NHL debut for the Canadiens, who have lost eight of nine (1-6-2).
 Lukas Vejdemo also scored, and Sam Montembeault turned aside 32 shots.